pagkly/Zed/Investopedia4/What Is a Tax Identification Number (TIN).md

 ### Preparer Tax Identification Number (PTIN)

 As of Jan.
-1, 2011, the IRS required the listing of a PTIN on each return filed.
-Before this date, the use of the PTIN was optional.10 Any preparer that charges to complete all or part of the tax return for another individual must have and use the PTIN.11
+1, 2011, the IRS required the listing of a PTIN on each [[Return|return]] filed.
+Before this date, the use of the PTIN was optional.10 Any preparer that charges to complete all or part of the [[Tax Return|tax return]] for another individual must have and use the PTIN.11

 ## Tax Identification Number (TIN) FAQs

 ### How Can I Get a TIN?

 You can get a tax identification number by applying directly to the correct agency.
-For instance, you can get a Social Security number through the Social Security Adminsitration.
-If you need an Individual Taxpayer Identification number or one for a business, you may be able to obtain one directly from the Internal Revenue Service.
+For instance, you can get a [[Social Security]] number through the Social [[Security]] Adminsitration.
+If you need an Individual [[Taxpayer]] Identification number or one for a business, you may be able to obtain one directly from the Internal Revenue Service.

 ### How Do I Know If I Need a TIN?